troydb68/ud036_StarterCode/README.md

-# Project: Movie Trailer Website - Troy Ballard (TB1729)
+# Project: Movie Trailer Website - Troy Ballard (TB1729) January 23rd, 2018

+## Description:

+The Movie Trailer Website project consists of server-side code to store a list of movies titles, along with its respective box art imagery and movie trailer website.
+The data is served as a web page allowing visitors to review the movies and watch the trailers.

 ### Instructions:
 * 1. Clone **TB1729_Movie_Trailer_Website** to your local machine.